secar600/secar-documents/source/extended_gas_target.rst

 .. figure:: Figures/Pump_mode.PNG
    :width: 50 %

    The schematics of :code:`pump` mode of operation.
+Image courtesy of Brandon Ewert.

 5. :code:`Fill` mode of operation: this is used when filling the gas target with a gas before recirculation of the gas is applied. :numref:`Fill_mode` shows the schematics of this mode of operation.
 In this mode of operation, the control software closes :code:`V1` and opens :code:`V3` and :code:`V6` or :code:`V7`.
 Valves :code:`V2`, and :code:`V12` remain open, while :code:`V10` and :code:`V13` remain closed.
 All the high vacuum recirculating pumps should be fully running in this mode.
 The operator opens :code:`MF2` to regulate and charge the system with the supplied gas (:code:`V6` is open in case of a hydrogen fill, :code:`V7` is open in case of a fill with He or another type of a non-explosive gas).
 Once the desired pressure in the gas chamber is reached as read by G11 capacitance manometer (:code:`SCR_BTS34:CMG_D1465K`), the operator has to switch to the :code:`run` mode.